idjaeha/Calendar001/README.md

-# CalendarWPF
+# Calendar001
-CalendarWPF is a designed to allow everyone on windows10 to make a note on Calendar.
+Calendar001 is a designed to allow everyone on windows10 to make a note on Calendar.